nigelperks/BasicAssembler/README.md

 All 8086 and 8087 instructions.

 A line is free format: no fixed column for labels.
+Instruction names and directives are reserved, not available for labels.

 Memory operands must be bracketed: [base+index+disp]